jasmin-software/dotnet_a2a_workshop/2. Client Agent A2A Integration/README.md

 <summary>Debug logs</summary>
 <br>

-If you'd like to see the debug logs (e.g., what arguments is being passed in, what is the raw resule), add these else-if block to the `update.Contents` loop:
+If you'd like to see the debug logs, add these else-if block to the `update.Contents` loop:

 ``` C#
         else if (isDebug && content is FunctionCallContent functionCallContent)